FrancoYudica/TheyChat/README.md

       cmake -DTHEY_CHAT_COMPILE_TESTS=ON ..
       ```

-    If `THEY_CHAT_USE_SSL` is enabled, a valid certificate and key file should be provided.
+    If `THEY_CHAT_SSL` is enabled, a valid certificate and key file should be provided.
 By default, the application expects the certificate and key to be located in `~/.ssl/TheyChat/` directory with filenames `certificate.pem` and `private.key` respectively.

 4. Build the project:
     ```sh